Northminster Presbyterian Church has a Stewardship Committee, but really we are all stewards.

 That takes different forms for different people, but all grow from the same seed: Growing in Faith, Rooted in Love.
 A few key facts:

-- Currently NPC has 517 members and 193 pledging units
+- Currently NPC has over 500 members and nearly 200 pledging units.

-- Over 85% of our revenues come from pledges
+- About 85% of our revenues come from pledges.

 Everyone’s circumstances are different.
 Some can afford to pledge more than the average, and do, and for others the best they can do is less than the average.
 That is right and good.